DangerousCheetah1/DangerousCheetah1.github.io/_posts/2018-04-24-Week-1-PYTHON.md

 <table>
   <tr>
     <td>What went well: How did I learn?
-What helped me learn </td>
+What helped me </td>
   </tr>
   <tr>
-    <td>The first few exercises are actually quite easy so I kind of just went threw them without any need of help.</td>
+    <td>Ozzy and I worked well together and got three whole exercises done as both of us were communicating and we were both trying different things and using each other's mistakes as guidelines for each of our own code.</td>
   </tr>
   <tr>
     <td>Even better if…: What could I do that would be even better?
 Improvements? </td>
   </tr>
   <tr>
-    <td>If I could have gotten my github to work earlier.</td>
+    <td>I’m starting to forget some code so if I just went and revised over it then I’d be doing a lot more but currently I’ve done about 7 or 8 exercises so I think I’m doing fine at the moment.</td>
   </tr>
 </table>